yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Address all known issues listed in `PINBALL_GAME_PLAN.md`.
     - Conduct thorough testing to identify new bugs.
     - Implement robust error handling and logging.
+- **Current Status:**
+    - While specific bug fixes were not explicitly identified in the initial code review, the general good practices of using a robust physics engine like Forge2D contribute to overall stability.
+    - Ongoing efforts in this area would involve dedicated testing, issue tracking, and implementation of error handling and logging mechanisms.

 ## 4. Prioritization
 - **High:** Critical bug fixes, performance bottlenecks impacting core gameplay, physics refinement.